 Photoshop is a powerful image editor used by millions of photographers, designers, and graphic artists like myself.
 It handles a wide variety of visual media, but it’s not limited to still images.

-I’ll show you hot to adjust the playing speed of your GIF to suit your needs using Photoshop.
+I’ll show you how to adjust the playing speed of your GIF to make a GIF faster or slower using Photoshop.
 And then I’ll go through some alternative platforms you may want to check out.

-Follow the four easy steps below to get your GIF to the speed you want.
+Follow the four easy steps below to edit gif speed to what you want.

 Let’s get started!